nickjackolaisen/BusinessInitiaitive/_posts/sole proprietorship vs llc/2023-06-31-sole_proprietorship_vs_llc_pros_and_cons.md

 Plus, you can always change your tax status in the future.

 As an LLC owner, you use the Pass-Through Process to pay taxes by default.

 In the Pass-Through Process, the LLC’s taxes are “passed” on to you and any other owners.

 Figuring out how much you owe is simple.

 A member’s share of the company’s taxes is the same as their share of ownership in the company.

 To pay income tax as a Single Member LLC, you will use a [1040-SC Form](https://www.irs.gov/pub/irs-pdf/f1040sc.pdf).

 This is the same tax form Sole Proprietorships use.

 Just submit this form alongside your regular personal income tax.

 You can upgrade your LLC to an S- or C-Corporation.

 The tax savings from upgrading are only worth the hassle if your business is bringing in significant profits regularly.

 In other words, S-Corps and C-Corps are better suited for when you’ve gotten your LLC off the ground and established yourself in your industry.

-<p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/s-corp-vs-c-corp/"> Explore the differences between S- and C-Corps.</a></p>
+<p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/s-corp-vs-c-corp/" target="_blank"> Explore the differences between S- and C-Corps.</a></p>

-### Scalability ###
+### Scalability

 LLCs are the most common business structure in America because of their scalability.

 As you grow your business, you can change your LLC’s characteristics to fit your needs.

 Your LLC's protections remain active so long as you follow state and federal laws and regulations.

 If you are making 20,000USD a year and own a Honda you get the same protections as someone making 20,000,000USD a year driving a Lambo.

 <center>
 <img alt="llc advantages" src="/images/content/road-to-success.png" style="width: 63%; height: 63%">